leonstel/leonstel.github.io/recursive_tree_part2.md

     this.callChildren(this.setNone);
 }
 ```

-At last the traversal methods will be called when a Leaf has been clicked.
+At last the traversal methods will be called when a Leaf has been clicked and you are done.
 ```
 //leaf.js
 clicked(){